 SIM swapping.
 Last week, hackers used an increasingly common scam called SIM swapping to take over Jack Dorsey’s Twitter account.
 The scam enables fraudsters to steal a user’s phone number and subsequently gain access to social media, financial accounts and more.
 It’s important for consumers to know the signs of a compromised mobile number.
 This Aspect blog post outlines 5 warning signs to look for.
 Mobile operators should seriously consider Voice Biometrics and Voice Anti-Spoofing technology to help stop hackers from using social engineering and deep fakes for SIM swap fraud.

 If you’re one of the people responsible for building authentication systems and you are not already evaluating how biometrics protects against security threats, now is probably a good time to get started.
-Reach out to us today.
+Reach out to us today for more info on account security tips and how to stop hackers with our biometrics software.